masamitsu-murase/seven_zip_ruby/README.md

 This is a Ruby gem library to extract/compress [7-Zip](http://www.7-zip.org) archives.

-This extension calls the native library, 7z.dll or 7z.so, internally and it is included in this gem.
+This extension calls the native library, 7z.dll or 7z.so, internally and these libraries are included in this gem.

 ## Features
-* Use official DLL, 7z.dll, internally.
+* Uses official DLL, 7z.dll, internally.
-* Support extracting data into memory.
+* Supports extracting data into memory.

 ## Document
 [RDoc](http://rubydoc.info/gems/seven_zip_ruby/frames) shows you the details.

 ## Examples

-### Extract archive
+### Extract archives

 ```ruby
 File.open("filename.7z", "rb") do |file|